 At See Speak Hear, we design all sorts of things.
 We believe everything and anything can be designed, improved or simply revamped and updated.
-We do all the usual stuff like brand identity, design for print, packaging, illustration and we've also made some of the less common things too; coaching tools in the form of games, referral schemes using wristbands, designed visuals for a word-creating-app, and made miniature Plastercine models to represent company employees.
+We do all the usual stuff like brand identity, design for print, packaging, illustration but we also like projects with unusual requirements too.

 This booklet was made exclusively for the The Bell Inn and sponsored by Masons Dry Yorkshire Gin.
 It was designed with a striking black and white checkerboard theme, each bottle was individually illustrated in a linocut style.
 The booklet comprises a fascinating twenty pages of gins and gin tips.

 This brief was to create a magazine style annual report for an NHS Safeguarding Department.
 Trying to make safeguarding more accessible for all and offer content in a more manageable format in comparison to other annual reports.
 It was identified that the information was important and must be clear for users; to offer something formal but with a more human touch.

 See Speak Hear designed the concept and packaging for 'Bit'a Chutney'.
 The name refers to the hint of Bitter Ale used in the ingredients.
 The delicate packaging design was made for this deli-style chutney to be sold exclusively at The Bell Inn.
 An organic, hearty feel is implied by the rustic packaging and the pun in the name.

 For this brief the food and drink menus' needed to fit together inside menu holders.
 To accomplish this we created one illustration that spreads across both menu covers.
 This drawing focused on the intriguing historic building façade.
 For the promotional material, a set of illustrations using a muted palette were created with one distinctive theme.